MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/smb-compression.md

 ## Configuring SMB compression

 You can configure SMB compression from both a client and server perspective.
-Client and server don't refer to a particular edition like Windows Server 2022 or Windows 11 Insider Preview but instead to the architecture of a file transfer between two computers.
+Client and server don't refer to a particular edition like Windows Server 2022 or Windows 11, version 24H2, but instead to the architecture of a file transfer between two computers.
 Both Windows Server 2022 and Windows 11 support being a client or server of SMB compression.

 ### Requesting SMB compression on file shares